Growing Peas Garden Insider Secret Guide

 Pest/Diseases of Peas

 Generally, peas are less susceptible to many diseases and pests since they are grown in much cooler weather.
-Here are a few pests that affects peas that you must be aware of:
+Here are a few pests that affect peas that you must be aware of:

 - Aphids– These little green micro bugs will suck the life out of your pea vines